Loading...

 Pair with Protein

-Incorporate healthy fats like avocado, nuts, or seeds.
-These help slow digestion and glucose release.
+Incorporate healthy fats like avocado, nuts, or seeds in your meal.
+These fats can help stabilize blood sugar levels.

 Increase Fiber Intake